feliciafchen/Snap-Daily-Aura/README.md

 ## 3. Receive your Daily Aura !

-A modul displaying your AI-generated will appear.
+A modal displaying your AI-generated will appear.
 Pressing "Share My Daily Aura" will take you back to the the screen you were located at previous to tapping the Daily Aura feature.
-You will notice that your aura is displayed behind your bitmoji
+You will notice that your aura is displayed behind your bitmoji.

 ![](https://media.giphy.com/media/DozuP6y9yamoL5J8zz/giphy.gif)![](https://media.giphy.com/media/60SCYp1XzYlk2BBzx2/giphy.gif)